 Output

-For each window the command prints four lines:
+With --detailed, each window prints four lines:

 | Field | Meaning |